RandyGaul/cute_framework_project_template/README.md

 * `cmake -G "Visual Studio 17 2022" -A x64 -Bbuild_msvc_2022 .`

 You can also generate your build for makefiles, or even other types of build systems.
 [Here's a bunch of information about various kinds of builds](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html) if you're not using Visual Studio.

+### CMakeLists.txt Details

+Here are some notes on the important parts of our CMakeLists.txt file:

+* Under `add_executable` you can list out all of your source code.
+* You can toggle between using Cute Framework as a static or dynamic library by toggling this cmake switch `set(CUTE_FRAMEWORK_STATIC ON)` from ON to OFF.
+* `target_include_directories` tells cmake where your source code is.
+The template CMakeLists.txt file looks in the `src` folder.
+* The rest of the cmake file tells cmake where to download a copy of CF, and other basic settings.

 ## Full Game Example